WebGuyAshis/Polling-System-API/README.md

 Download the Zip file and Extract it.

-Open it with Node JS, and open Terminal and run command "npm start".
+Open it with VS Code EDitor , and open Terminal and run command "npm start".
 Project will start at : http://127.0.0.1:8000/api/v1/ ......

 Now Open Postman and Enjoy the Features!